 Photo: Loch Aerie Mansion

 Loch Aerie Mansion, built circa 1865 reflects timeless elegance.
-Say “I Do” in the Grand Ballroom, or outside surrounded by beautiful gardens.
-The Grand Ballroom allows for more than 250 friends, family, and guests to celebrate your special day.
+Say “I Do” in the Grand Ballroom.
+In fact, the Grand Ballroom allows for more than 250 friends, family, and guests to celebrate your special day.
+Alternatively, exchange vows outside surrounded by beautiful gardens.

 Photo: The Farmhouse at People’s Light